improvedk/improve.dk/source/_posts/sparse-column-storage-ndash-the-sparse-vector/sparse-column-storage-ndash-the-sparse-vector.md

 	</tbody>
 </table>

-It’s interesting to note that unlike the normal record structure, fixed length and variable length sparse columns are stored in exactly the same way – both have an entry in the offset table, even though the fixed length values don’t differ in length.
+It's interesting to note that unlike the normal record structure, fixed length and variable length sparse columns are stored in exactly the same way – both have an entry in the offset table, even though the fixed length values don't differ in length.

 ### Looking at a record

-Going back to our record structure, I’ve colored it according to separate the different parts of the vector:
+Going back to our record structure, I've colored it according to separate the different parts of the vector:

 **<span style="color: #ff0000;"><span style="color: #000000;">0x</span>0500</span><span style="color: #0000ff;">0200</span><span style="color: #9b00d3;">03000600</span><span style="color: #008000;">10001400</span>03000000d2040000**

-*Note that I’ve byte swapped the following byte references.*
+*Note that I've byte swapped the following byte references.*

 The first two bytes **<span style="color: #ff0000;">0x0005</span>** == 5 contains the complex column ID.